rpethick0207/social-network/README.md

 ## Description
 This is the backend for a social network that allows its users to share their thoughts (post), their reactions (comment), and make friends (add new friends).

+## User Story
+AS A social media startup
+I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

+## Acceptance Criteria
+GIVEN a social network API
+WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ## Technolgies Used
 • Javascript
 • express.js